-I am a recent graduate of Florida State University.
-I graduated Magna Cumme Laude with two separate bachelors degrees.
-The first was on Theatre and the second was in English with a minor in History.
-I am beginning a graduate program in History this fall.
+I am a graduate of Florida State University.
+In May of 2018, I received a masters degree in Modern European History (major field: WWI/WWII/Holocaust and minor field: Public History/ Gender & Sexuality).
+Previously, I graduated Magna Cumme Laude with two separate bachelors degrees from FSU in May 2016.
+The first was in Theatre and the second was in English with a minor in History.

 While at college, I worked at a local Tallahassee tutoring company, Solution Skills, where I continued to tutor in English and History, as well as test prep.
-I interned for the Holocaust Education Resource Council of the Big Bend where I helped to train teachers to adequately teach their own students about the Holocaust, and I also taught as a Sunday School teacher at a local synagogue.
+I interned for the Holocaust Education Resource Council of the Big Bend where I helped to train teachers to adequately teach their own students about the Holocaust, and I also taught as a Sunday School teacher.

 ACT Composite: 30